SametArsl/MVC-Burger-Project/README.md

 Key Features:

-Review and explore different types of burgers along with their details Add and remove items from the shopping cart
+Review and explore different types of burgers along with their details.

+Add and remove items from the shopping cart.

-Customize your order (e.g., add extra toppings)
+Customize your order (e.g., add extra toppings).

-User accounts for order history and tracking
+User accounts for order history and tracking.

 Technologies Used: